 *High risk of bleeding: age >75 years, concurrent antiplatelet drug use, polypharmacy, liver or renal disease, alcoholism, recent surgery, or trauma.
 FFP = fresh frozen plasma; INR = international normalized ratio.

 Dabigatran is currently the only available oral direct thrombin inhibitor in the United States.
 It requires no laboratory monitoring.
 No reversal agent is available and long-term safety has not been established.
 Rivaroxaban, a direct Factor Xa inhibitor, is available in Europe and Canada.

 Parenteral agents include unfractionated heparin (UFH), low molecular weight heparin (LMWH) (eg, enoxaparin, dalteparin), Xa inhibitors (fondaparinux), and direct thrombin inhibitors (eg, bivalirudin, lepirudin, argatroban).
 UFH and LMWH are used to treat and prevent deep vein thrombosis, as well as pulmonary embolism (PE), unstable angina, and acute myocardial infarction.
 Enoxaparin 1 milligram/kilogram SC every 12 hours may be used in outpatient management of DVT.
 Dosing regimens for UFH and LMWH are weight based.
-UFH requires monitoring of the activated ...
+UFH requires monitoring of the activated partial ...